-Today we had an easy 25 mile trip through South Carolina Low Country from Savannah to Hilton Head Island.
+Today we had an easy 25 mile trip through South Carolina Low Country from Savannah, GA to Hilton Head Island, SC.
 We passed fields of sea grass and beautiful waterfront homes.

 As we approached one of those waterway intersections, tugboat Captain Brennan was towing dredging gear directly across our path.
 When we hit neutral and hailed the captain on bridge-to-bridge channel 13, he turned to port and radioed us to “come on across my bow”, so we did (with some trepidation)!

-Hilton Head is very busy with a golf tournament, so popular marinas Shelter Cove and Harbour Town were full.
+Hilton Head was busy due to a golf tournament, so popular marinas Shelter Cove and Harbour Town were full.
 We found a spot at smaller Windmill Harbour Marina.
 One might expect canals, locks and windmills in the Netherlands, but on a South Carolina island?

 The 15 acre Windmill Harbor is at the center of a beautiful Charleston-inspired community of condominiums and homes.
-To enter the harbor, boaters pass through a small private lock that keeps harbor water levels at about the level at ICW high tide.
+To enter the harbor, boaters pass through a small private lock that maintains a consistent harbor water level.

 Inside the lock in the Windmill Harbor basin, the water is glassy smooth, calm and unaffected by 7-8 foot tides in Skull Creek outside the lock.